Kyamil-Ergyun/analyticsportfolio/README.md

 # MORE ABOUT ME:
-My name is Kyamil and I am a Berlin (Germany) based Business Intelligence and Data Analyst.
-Already having lived and worked 6 years in Berlin made me to see that:

 ■ I am passionate about Business Intelligence, Datawarehousing and Data Analysis:
 • Big Data (**SQL, Python**)